AbhiK002/blappy-fird/DOCUMENTATION.md

 ```
 I decided to inherit from the Tk class instead of making a `self.root = tk.Tk()` object and using it throughout the class because I have no idea, it just looks cooler.

-Okay 1 small reason, writing `self.geometry` is easier than `self.root.geometry` since I don't have to type root again and again.
-But that's not exactly the reason.
-Anyways moving on, the `__init__` method of App is called.
+1 small advantage can be, writing `self.geometry` is easier than `self.root.geometry` since I don't have to type root again and again.
+But the difference isn't significant.
+Anyways moving on, the `__init__()` method of `App` is called.

-Here are the things that happen inside the `__init__` method of `App` class:
+Here are the things that happen inside the `__init__()` method of `App` class:
-- the `__init__` method of parent class `tk.Tk` is called
+- `super().__init__()`: initialiser method of parent class `tk.Tk` is called.
+  - this creates the main `Tk` window, which will be referred to as the game window in the code as well as this document

-- a boolean `bird_paused` is initialised to `False`
+- `gravity_enabled`: boolean is initialised to `False`
-  - this controls whether the bird is currently under the effect of gravity or not
+  - indicates whether the bird is currently under the effect of gravity or not
-  - will be set to `True` if the user pauses the game, since that won't end the game, only keep the bird frozen in place
+  - turns to `True` when a game round is started
+- `main_menu_screen`: boolean is initialised to `True`
+  - indicates whether the main menu is visible (the play, exit buttons)
+  - turns to `False` when a game round is started

-- an instance of class `Backend` is stored in `self.backend` to be used throughout the `App` class
+- `backend`: stores an instance of class `Backend` to be used throughout the `App` class
   - this class is present in the `backend.py` file and will be talked about soon

-- `self.background_images`: a list is initialised to `[]` that will contain the reference to images in the game's background
+- `canvas_bg_images`: an empty list to store the IDs (called tags in the tkinter world) of the background images drawn onto the main canvas
-    - it always contains 3 images that have been placed side to side on a `tk.Canvas` widget
-    - these 3 images are then moved from right to left
-    - when the first image is out of view, it is shifted to the right side of the previously third image
-    - the same happens to the list... `list.append(list.pop(0))`
-    - this is how an infinitely scrolling background is achieved
+  - this list will help in giving an infinitely scrolling background effect

+- `canvas_pillar_images`: an empty list to store the IDs/tags of the pillars' images drawn onto the canvas
+  - pillars are the obstacles in the game, just to make it clear

+- `current_score`: an integer storing the current score of the user

 - these methods are called:
+  - `store_currently_used_assets()`: fetches the currently used image assets from the `Backend` class via `self.backend` instance
+    - stuff like the currently selected background image, player icon image and pillar images
+    - these are stored as class attributes (`self.some_attribute`) so that they can be used anywhere inside the `App` class
   - `init_window()`: configure the game window (dimensions, coordinates on the screen, resizable properties, etc)
-  - `update_used_assets()`: fetches the currently used image assets from the `Backend` class via `self.backend` instance
-    - stuff like the currently selected background image, player icon image and pillar image (which are the classic ones by default, will be talked about later)
-    - these are stored in 3 class variables to be used by the GUI code
-  - `scroll_background()`: starts animating the background to give the effect of an infinite scroll
+  - `init_background()`: draws the background images on the canvas, adds their tags to `self.canvas_bg_images` list and starts animating them
+    - 3 images in total for an infinite scrolling effect
-  - `init_bird()`: displays the player icon (which is by default a yellow bird) in the game
+  - `init_bird()`: draws the player icon (which is by default a yellow bird) on the canvas
-    - this method also defines the acceleration due to gravity on the bird
+    - defines properties like gravity, terminal velocity etc for the physics of the bird
-    - the `LEFT_MOUSE_CLICK` event, which is `<Button-1>` in tkinter, is binded to a function `make_bird_jump()` that will make the bird hop whenever the user clicks their mouse inside the window
+  - `init_mainmenu()`: draws the main menu buttons and other widgets onto the canvas and binds them to related functions
+  - `init_pillars()`: draws the obstacles/pillars off-screen onto the canvas and adds their tags to `self.canvas_pillar_images` list
+  - `init_scoreboard()`: draws the score label(text widget) displaying the current score on the canvas
-  - `mainloop()`: start displaying the main `tk.Tk` game window
+  - `mainloop()`: keeps the game window visible

+Once these methods have been called, the game now waits for the user to click on any of the buttons and eventually play the game.
+Each and every function present in the code is explained in detail later in this document.

 ### Inside backend.py
 If you don't remember (although it's only a few lines up), we initialised the `Backend` class inside the `__init__` method of `App` class.